Rajchary001/Rajchary001/README.md

 - 👋 Hi, I’m Neeraj
 - 👀 I’m interested in making electronic projects
 - 🌱 I’m currently learning arduino based IOT projects
-- 💞️ I’m looking to collaborate on GitHub
+- 💞️ I’m looking to collaborate on GitHub who are good at electronics
 - 📫 How to reach me: through Instagram @neeraj.chary